kedro-org/kedro/docs/source/tutorial/tutorial_template.md

 pip install -r src/requirements.txt
 ```

-You can find out more about [how to work with project dependencies](../kedro_project_setup/dependencies.md) in the Kedro project documentation.

 ## Optional: configuration and logging

-You may want to store credentials, such as usernames and passwords, if they are needed for specific data sources.
+You may want to store credentials such as usernames and passwords if they are needed for specific data sources used by the project.

 To do this, add them to `conf/local/credentials.yml` (some examples are included in that file for illustration).

 You can find additional information in the [advanced documentation on configuration](../kedro_project_setup/configuration.md).

-At this stage of the workflow, you might also want to [set up logging](../logging/logging.md), but we do not use it in this tutorial.
+You might also want to [set up logging](../logging/logging.md) at this stage of the workflow, but we do not use it in this tutorial.